Photos of Famous Artists When They Were Kids

-Marxist, nationalist, feminist, and bisexual, Frida Kahlo’s paintings do not belong to the Surrealist movement, because they are the representation of her reality.
+She was a Marxist, nationalist, feminist, and bisexual, Frida Kahlo’s paintings do not belong to the Surrealist movement, because they are the representation of her reality.
 Her works are intense and invoke the autonomy of peoples, the end of tyranny, and the subjugation of the oppressed.
-To learn more about her work read “Kahlo And The Symbolism In Her Art”.

 5. Remedios Varo

-At the age of twelve, she made a painting of her grandmother.
-Later, at just fifteen years old, she was admitted to Real Academia de Bellas Artes de San Fernando in Madrid.
+At the age of 12, she made a painting of her grandmother.
+Later, at just 15 years old, she was admitted to Real Academia de Bellas Artes de San Fernando in Madrid.
 This is the same academy that Dalí and other famous artists had studied at.
 At that time very few women were allowed into art school.

-Due to political unrest in Spain she twice moved to Paris.
+Due to political unrest in Spain, she moved to Paris twice.
 The first time was in 1931 with her first husband Gerardo Lizárraga, and the second time in 1937 with the poet Benjamin Péret (a close friend of André Breton) who later became a romantic partner.

-Even though she lived a bohemian life and was part of the group of Surrealist artists, it was hard for a woman to be accepted in the artistic milieu and her works weren’t taken seriously in Paris.
+Even though she lived a bohemian life and was part of the Surrealist group, it was hard for a woman to be accepted in the artistic milieu and her works weren’t taken seriously in Paris.

-In 1941 that she was forced to move to Mexico with Péret, after both were imprisoned for political activity.
-She was Anarchist, Surrealist, and superstitious.
+In 1941 she was forced to move to Mexico with Péret, after both were imprisoned for political activity.
+She was superstitious, but also an Anarchist and Surrealist.
 With this in mind, she studied science, psychology, sacred geometry, the I Ching, and the mystical works of George Gurdjieff, P.D.
 Ouspensky, and Meister Eckhart, which influenced the style of her work.

 While in Mexico she developed most of her works compared to her time in Paris.
 This is where she finally received the recognition she deserved.
 Remedios also worked on a lot of things related to art, such as commercial design and costume design for a ballet company.